Memorial Day thanks for the ultimate military sacrifice

 Military casualties are the high price of freedom.
 Memorial Day commemorates those who paid this ultimate price.

 Over the years more than 42 million American men and women have served their country in armed conflicts.
-More than a million died doing so.
+Almost 1.2 million have died doing so.

 The Memorial Day Foundation, using Department of Defense statistics, has tallied the terrible cost of war since our country's first Revolutionary War battle to the latest troops lost in Operation New Dawn in Iraq.